How to Reign in and Support a Team Member Who Gives Too Much Detail

 2. Come up with a Code Word: Have a word you two agree upon that you can use to kindly disrupt them when they’re going into the weeds.

-3. Provide an Analogy: Give them an analogy to hold on to – for example: if you request they provide a diabetic dessert, all you want for follow through is for them to tell you they baked a sugar free cake.
-You don’t need to know that they tried Stevia, honey, palm sugar, applesauce and all the trials and tribulations they went through to get to the right ingredient, with the right measurement, and which store they went to to find the ingredients or who they talked to to figure out the best recipe.
+3. Provide an Analogy: Give them an analogy to hold on to—for example: if you request they provide a diabetic dessert, all you want for follow through is for them to tell you they baked a sugar free cake.
+You don’t need to know that they tried Stevia, honey, palm sugar, and applesauce, or all the trials and tribulations they went through to get to the right ingredient, with the right measurement, or which store they went to to find the ingredients, or who they talked to to figure out the best recipe.

-5. Use the Discussion Frame-Up: Ask them to use this Discussion Frame-Up Form BEFORE meeting with you - Discussion Frame-Up
+5. Use the Discussion Frame-Up: Ask them to use this Discussion Frame-Up form BEFORE meeting with you.

 With Culture Works in your hands you’ll know exactly how, and what to do to manage your workplace culture.